 Can I cancel an RBC e-Transfer?

 Yes, as long as the recipient has not yet deposited the funds.
 Log in to RBC Online Banking or the RBC Mobile app, find the pending transfer, and select Cancel.
+Free within 15 days, then a $5.00 reclaim fee applies.

 What is the RBC business e-Transfer limit?